webuffsolutions/hanamo/README.md

 3. From a fork of this exact same repo, send a link of your work to info@webuffsolutions.com .
 (If you dont have a github account, it has to be created)

 ## Requirements:
-  -Ability to login as admin / stock master
+  - Ability to login as admin / stock master

-  ### Admin Account:
+  Admin Account:
-  -CRUD functionality (Create/ Read / Update / Delete) for: users / product_groups / products
+  - CRUD functionality (Create/ Read / Update / Delete) for: users / product_groups / products

-  ### Stock Master:
+  Stock Master:
-  -Ability to view all products
+  - Ability to view all products
-  -Ability to add/less product stocks
+  - Ability to add/less product stocks

   Users:
   - admin (email: admin@gmail.com | password: p@ssw^rd)